-Any information that can be used to distinguish one person from another or could be used for de-anonymizing anonymous data is considered PII.
-This information includes, but is not limited to: credit card numbers, bank account numbers, social security numbers, birthdates, passwords, driver's license numbers, addresses, passport information, employee identification numbers, maiden names, etc.
+Information used to distinguish one person from another or could be used for de-anonymizing anonymous data is considered PII.
+This includes, but is not limited to: credit card numbers, bank account numbers, social security numbers, birthdates, passwords, driver's license numbers, addresses, passport information, employee identification numbers, maiden names, etc.

-Once Spirion locates such media on your computer, the software provides easy ways to manage the data.
+Spirion locates it on your computer and provides easy ways to manage the data.
 Properly managing this type of data reduces the footprint of sensitive data and minimizes the risk for identity theft.

 Multi-FACTOR AUTHENTICATION (MFA)

-In an effort to increase the security on campus in light of recent high-profile data breaches, the Information Security Office is working on implementing Multi-Factor Authentication (MFA) for employee logins.
+In an effort to increase the security on campus the Information Security Office is working on implementing Multi-Factor Authentication (MFA) for employee logins.

 What is Multi-Factor Authentication?

-MFA is a fairly simple concept, instead of requiring just one piece of secret information, like your password, an authentication system using MFA would require few pieces of secret information to authenticate.
+Instead of requiring just one piece of secret information, like a password, Mulit-Factor Authentication (MFA) requires a few pieces of secret information to authenticate.

 something you know & something you have & something you are

-The average employees email inbox has become the battlegrounds for most cyberattacks.
-PhishMe is a product that allows organizations to launch mock phishing attacks against their own employees in order to demonstrate the danger of phishing attacks.
-Employees who are caught by the fake attack are able to access resources on how best to prevent falling for the attack in the future. more to come....
+PhishMe is a product that allows organizations to launch mock phishing attacks against their own employees.
+It demonstrates the danger of phishing attacks.
+Employees who are caught by the fake attack are able to access resources on how best to prevent falling for the attack in the future.

 Lost Campus Equipment